NaazShayema/A-deep-learning-approach-to-Drug-Protein-Interactions/README.md

 # A-deep-learning-approach-to-Drug-Protein-Interactions(DPIs)

+Abstract: The accurate prediction of drug-protein interactions (DPIs) is crucial for the development of effective pharmaceuticals and the identification of potential off-target effects.
+This project explores the application of deep learning models to predict DPIs, leveraging their ability to analyze complex datasets and uncover intricate patterns.
+Drug-protein interactions are fundamental to the efficacy and safety of therapeutic agents.
+Traditional experimental approaches to studying these interactions can be time-consuming and costly.
+Computational methods, particularly deep learning models, offer a promising alternative by efficiently processing large datasets and making accurate predictions.
+We implemented a deep learning framework for predicting drug-protein interactions (DPIs) using a combination of convolutional and recurrent neural networks.
+The model is trained on an extensive dataset of known DPIs, incorporating various features such as chemical structures of drugs, protein sequences, and interaction profiles.
+The architecture includes multiple 1D convolutional layers to capture spatial features, followed by an LSTM layer to capture sequential information.
+The model is designed with regularization techniques like dropout to prevent overfitting.
+And, we utilized the Rcpi toolkit for feature extraction and TensorFlow for model implementation.
+The performance is evaluated using metrics like percentage accuracy, precision, recall, and micro-averaged F1 score, demonstrating high predictive accuracy and outperforming traditional machine learning approaches.
+The model's ability to generalize to unseen data underscores its potential for large-scale DPI prediction and drug repurposing efforts.

 Objective: Our model is designed to forecast interactions between unknown drug-protein pairs by transforming features of these pairs into a condensed latent representation and predicting the specific class of DPIs for those samples.